orsonteodoro/gcf2/profiles/gaming/README.md

 | Use after scope                                     | ASan                                              | 4.00                                                   | asan                               |
 | VLA bounds overflow                                 | UBSan                                             | 2.00                                                   | ubsan                              |

+The top most is the estimated most common type of zero click attack.

 * [1] -fbounds-safety is not released yet.
 Unpatched class of vulnerability on non arm64.
 * [2] The userspace version is in camelcase.
 The Linux kernel support is in all caps.
       The kernel support of UBSAN uses less than half of the userspace version.